MLH/mlh-policies/contest-terms.md

 0. adherence to Theme (25%) and
 0. practical implementation (25%).

 The Application that earns the highest overall score at each Event or series of weekly Events will win.
 The decisions of the Judge will be final.
-Applications must abide by the hackathon rules set forth by Major League Hacking by the [Hackathon Rules] (https://github.com/MLH/mlh-policies/blob/master/standard-hackathon-rules.md).
+Applications must abide by the hackathon rules set forth by the Event and Major League Hacking in the [Hackathon Rules] (https://github.com/MLH/mlh-policies/blob/master/standard-hackathon-rules.md).
 In the event of a tie, Judge will determine the winner at Judge’s sole and final discretion.
 Each Participant or team must be available during the Event’s judging period to demonstrate the Participant’s or team’s Application.
 Judges may inspect Applications at any time during the judging period.
 The judging period may be extended by Sponsor for any length of time, in Sponsor’ discretion.
 If a judge or Participant identifies to Sponsor a conflict of interest, that Judge will be recused from judging the Application with the conflict and an alternate Judge will be identified as a substitution for the recused Judge.
 Applications may be subject to a due diligence review at any time for eligibility and compliance with these Terms.

 **Ownership of Applications:** Participant represents and warrants that the Application is and will be Participant’s own original work and does not and will not infringe the intellectual property or proprietary rights of any third party, including, without limitation, any third party patents, copyrights or trademarks.
 Participant hereby agrees not to instigate, support, maintain or authorize any action, claim or lawsuit against the Sponsor, or any other person, on the grounds that any use of a Participant’s Application infringes any of Participant’s rights as creator of the Application, including, without limitation, trademark rights, copyrights and moral rights or “droit moral.”
 Each Participant acknowledges and agree that Sponsor or other Participants or third parties may have developed or commissioned works which are similar to the Application of Participant or Participant’s team, or may develop something similar in the future, and each Participant waives any claims that Participant may have resulting from any similarities to the Application of Participant or Participant’s team.